Agoric/documentation/main/zoe/api/contract-support/price-authority.md

 We rely on `PriceAuthority` oracles.
 A `PriceAuthority` gives reliable quotes for prices.
-The quotes might be based on broad surveys of prices across the ecosystem, or might come directly from an AMM (Automatic Market Maker) like our
+The quotes might be based on broad surveys of prices across the ecosystem, or might come directly from an AMM (Automatic Market Maker).
-AutoSwap.
 A `PriceAuthority` can either give a quote for the current price across any pair of currencies it knows about, or can immediately return a `Promise` resolved when a condition is true.
 For example, a price crossing some threshold, or at a particular time.
 It can also provide a